Crying baby: What to do when your newborn cries

 Is it just fussiness, or is it colic?

-Some babies have frustrating periods of intense, inconsolable crying known as colic — typically starting a few weeks after birth and improving by age 3 months.
+Some babies have frustrating periods of frequent, prolonged and intense crying known as colic — typically starting a few weeks after birth and improving by age 3 months.

-Colic is often defined as crying more than three hours a day, three days a week for three weeks or longer in an otherwise well-fed, healthy baby.
-The crying might begin suddenly and for no apparent reason.
-During an episode, your baby might be difficult — or even impossible — to comfort.
+Colic is often defined as crying for three or more hours a day, three or more days a week, for three or more weeks in an otherwise healthy infant.
+The crying might seem like an expression of pain and begin for no apparent reason.
+The timing might be predictable, with episodes often happening at night.

-What causes colic remains a mystery, and treatment effectiveness varies.
-If you're concerned about colic, consult your baby's health care provider.
-He or she can make sure your baby is otherwise healthy and help you learn how to care for a colicky baby.
+If you're concerned about colic, talk to your baby's health care provider.
+He or she can check if your baby is healthy and suggest additional soothing techniques.

 Taking care of yourself

-- Remember that it's temporary.
+Remaining relaxed will make it easier to console your baby.
+Take a break and rest when you can.
+Ask friends and loved ones for help.
+Remember that this is temporary.
 Crying spells often peak at about six to eight weeks and then gradually decrease.

-It's also important to recognize your limits.
-If your baby's crying is causing you to lose control, put the baby in a safe place — such as a crib — and go to another room to collect yourself.
+If your baby's crying is causing you to lose control, put the baby in the crib and go to another room to collect yourself.
 If necessary, contact a family member or friend, your health care provider, a local crisis intervention service, or a mental health help line for support.